KunalTanwar/ui-font-changer/README.md

 ## Features

-- Change the UI font, Markdown preview font and the context menu font
+- Change the UI font, Markdown preview font, Extension marketplace font and the context menu font
 - Create a backup of your system default fonts
 - Restore default fonts